kristianlm/android-chicken-example/README.md

 Android.
 This template is heavily based on the native-activity sample application found in the Android NDK.

-OBS: OpenGL bindings c<->Chicken is currently at 'TODO'.

 This sample will start a OpenGL activity and evaluate your `/sdcard/live-update.scm` file which you can replace in a running session.